-- 2014-2017 (Co-I, with Dr N. Gomes (PI), Prof J. Wang and Dr H. Zhu): "Radio Technologies for 5G using Advanced Photonic Infrastructure for Dense User Environment (RAPID)".
-EU Horizon 2020 EU-Japan Cooperation Project.
+- 2014-2017 (Co-I, with Dr N. Gomes (PI)) EU Horizon 2020 EU-Japan Cooperation Project (643297), "Radio Technologies for 5G using Advanced Photonic Infrastructure for Dense User Environment (RAPID)".

-- 2014-2018 (PI): "Next generation ULTrafast continuously running Imaging System for biomedical applications (NULTIS)".
-EU FP-7 Marie-Curie Career Integration Grant.
+- 2014-2018 (PI) EU FP-7 Marie-Curie Career Integration Grant (CIG) (631883), "Next generation ULTrafast continuously running Imaging System for biomedical applications (NULTIS)".

-- 2014-2015 (PI): "Integrated Microwave Photonics Signal Processing for High-speed Optical Imaging".
-The Royal Society International Exchanges Grant.
+- 2014-2016 (PI) The Royal Society International Exchanges Grant (IE131158), "Integrated Microwave Photonics Signal Processing for High-speed Optical Imaging".

-- 2014-2017 (Co-I, with Dr N. Gomes (PI)): "Optical fibre transport of MIMO/virtual-MIMO radio signals for 5G wireless/mobile systems".
-Funded by the University of Kent.
+- 2014-2017 (Co-I, with Prof. N. Gomes (PI)) University of Kent 50th Anniversary PhD Studentship, "Optical fibre transport of MIMO/virtual-MIMO radio signals for 5G wireless/mobile systems".

 More information about Dr Wang's research can be found here.